 I am an Italian expat living in the Netherlands since 2015.
 I was born and raised in Rome where I trained as a clinical psychologist specializing in attachment and personality pathology.
 I then specialized in forensic psychology and in particular, I am interested in the socio-affective and motivational factors related to the development and manifestation of antagonistic personality traits (in particular, psychopathy) as well as of violent or otherwise antisocial behavior.
 I am a full member of the Society for the Scientific Study of Psychopathy, and I am founding member and inaugural co-chair of the Section for the study of psychopathy and antisocial personality disorder for the European Society for the Study of Personality Disorders.

-At Tilburg University, I am the coordinator of the Forensic Psychology major of the bachelor's program in psychology and the coordinator of the internal traineeships for the research master's Individual Differences and Assessment.
 I coordinate and teach the bachelor's courses Psychological Assessment and Criminality, Cognition, and Personality , and I am the coordinator of the Internal Traineeships for the Research Master Individual Differences and Assessment.
-I also teach guest lectures on personality disroders in the bachelor's course Personality Psychology, and on the treatment of antisocial personality disorders and psychopathy in the master's course Forensic Treatment and Care Programs.
-Furthermore, I regularly supervise 5+ bachelor's and/or master's thesis students of the Forensic Psychology track.
+I also teach guest lectures on the treatment of antisocial personality disorders and psychopathy in the master's course Forensic Treatment and Care Programs.
+Furthermore, I regularly supervise bachelor's and/or (research) master's thesis students.

 Collaborating is one of the most exciting parts of my job, and I am always keen to establish and nurture collaborations with colleagues and friends from around the world.
-I favor long-term collaborations over short-term ones, and I am grateful for the opportunity to have collaborated with peers and more senior colleagues from Italy, the Netherlands, the United Kingdom, Israel, New Zealand, Canada, and the United States.
+I favor long-term collaborations over short-term ones, and I am grateful for the opportunity to have collaborated with peers and more senior colleagues from around the world.
 In my scholarly work, I have a strong sense of mission to reach a broader audience of practitioners, policy-makers, and the general public.